mgechev/revive/README.md

   - `friendly` - outputs the failures when found.
 Shows summary of all the failures.
   - `stylish` - formats the failures in a table.
 Keep in mind that it doesn't stream the output so it might be perceived as slower compared to others.
   - `checkstyle` - outputs the failures in XML format compatible with that of Java's [Checkstyle](https://checkstyle.org/).
+- `-max_open_files` -  maximum number of open files at the same time.
+Defaults to unlimited.
-- `-set_exit_status` - set exit status to 1 if any issues are found, overwrites errorCode and warningCode in config.
+- `-set_exit_status` - set exit status to 1 if any issues are found, overwrites `errorCode` and `warningCode` in config.
+- `-version` - get revive version.

 ### Sample Invocations